vilhelmp/MLEg/README.md

+# MLEg - Machine Learning Examples

-This repo is for machine learning examples.
+A repo for storing a variety of machine learning examples - both built from scratch and using tensorflow